I'm Adam Steadman

 Multi-site SD-WAN for enterprise clients with branch offices across the UK and Europe, replacing expensive MPLS circuits with bonded broadband and 4G/5G backup.
 Rapid-deployment connectivity kits for live events, from music festivals to sporting fixtures, operational within hours and handling hundreds of connected devices.
 Campus-wide Wi-Fi for educational institutions with mixed wired and wireless infrastructure across dozens of buildings.

-Every one of those deployments taught us something.
+Every one of those deployments taught me something.
 Fifteen-plus years of varied, challenging environments shape the advice and the architectures.
 No guessing.
-We know what works because we have done it before, usually in conditions worse than yours.
+I know what works because I have done it before, usually in conditions worse than yours.

 Certified Peplink Expertise